V. T. Hamlin: Later life and death

 The Hamlins moved to Sarasota, Florida, after his retirement.
-He wrote his autobiography, The Man Who Walked with Dinosaurs and a novel The Devil's Daughter.
+He wrote his autobiography, The Man Who Walked with Dinosaurs, and a novel, The Devil's Daughter.
 Four Rivers is his fishing memoir.

-Dorothy Hamlin died in 1985, and V. T. Hamlin died in Brooksville, Florida, in 1993 at the age of 93.
+Dorothy Hamlin died in 1985, and V. T. Hamlin died from natural causes in Brooksville, Florida, in 1993, at the age of 93.

 Archives

 Theodora Hamlin Dewalt donated the V. T. Hamlin Collection to the University of Missouri-Columbia Libraries on December 22, 1990.
 It includes 126 original cartoons and 436 personal and career photographs, along with newspaper and journal articles about Hamlin's work, contracts and correspondence with Newspaper Enterprise Association, personal and family papers, correspondence and memorabilia.